phetsims/qa/documentation/qa-book.md

   In studio, this is true by default, and will show a red line under the phet menu.
 * `?phetioWrapperDebug=true`: adds and checks for assertions in PhET-iO wrappers themselves (this is like `?ea` for the wrapper code)
-* `?printVoicingResponses`: prints strings read by voicing to the console
+* `?logVoicingResponses`: prints strings read by voicing to the console
 * `?forceSVGRefresh`: may mitigate graphical errors, but too energy/performance intensive to generalize.
 Check beheavior here when looking at graphical issues.
 * `?rootRenderer=canvas`: check behavior with this parameter when looking at graphical issues.